I used to take a complete set of underwear consisting of a T-shirt, underpants and socks with me for every day of travel.

 From a suitcase trip to a small cube of a few clothes.
 What has changed?

-- I have discovered Merino cloth for myself, which are suitable for a much longer wearing time because of their odour-inhibiting property.
+- I have discovered Merino clan moths for myself, which are suitable for a much longer wearing time because of their odour-inhibiting property.
 They also dry incredibly quickly and are a perfect companion in summer and winter.
 Compared to cotton clothes, merino clothes are extremely light and thin, so they hardly wear in your luggage.
+If you value really fast drying, make sure you get 150g/m² of fabric.
+The warmer version is the 200g/m² fabric, which needs a few hours more to dry.

 - Similar to merino wool, anti-odour socks can be worn longer without smelling and are very space-saving due to their low sneaker profile.